jlin27/token-swap-dapp-course/L5_Token_Allowance.md

 ```

-4. If allowance approved, update custom button with the proper message:
+4. If allowance approved, we will check if the user has sufficient balance of the sellToken to proceed to make the swap.
+Based off of this logic, we will the update custom button with the proper message:
    - Show "Insufficient Balance" if the connected wallet does not have enough funds to make the swap
    - Show "Review Trade" if the approval went through and the user can proceed to a firm quote and perform the swap.